HosseinKarami/fastshell/DOCS.md

 ## Platform support

-FastShell runs on both Mac OS X, Linux and Windows.
+FastShell runs on Mac OS X, Linux and Windows.
 Automated command-line scripts are only supported on Mac OS X and Windows.